bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 ------
 ### <a name="protected-c-use"></a>DevOps Team recommendations for Protected C data creation/storage/use

-This is a list of specific considerations for teams creating/storing/using Protected C data:
+This is a list of specific considerations for teams creating/storing/using Protected C data.

+Product teams should be aware that any creation/storage/use of Protected C data in any system should only be considered after discussion with Ministry Security Officer (MISO) and Ministry Privacy Officer (MPO).
+They may require additional controls to those listed below.

 Protected C data should be encrypted at rest.
 - The NetApp storage appliance used is NOT encrypted at its core, so this means that associate provisioned volume claims (PVCs) are not encrypted by default.
 However, it is possible to request an encrypted volume claim.